-The Museum of music housed in one of the most famous sites at La Villette is really worth a visit.
-3000m² full of a distinguished collection of instruments which contribute to inspire, unite and stimulate all musical-works of art.
-The museum features collections of several hundred rare and unusual musical instruments : a crystal flute, an octobass or the guitar-turtle.
+The Music Museum housed in one of the most famous sites at La Villette is really worth a visit.
+3000m² full of a distinguished collection of instruments which contributes to inspire, unite and stimulate all musical-works of art.
+The museum features collections of several hundred rare and unusual musical instruments: a crystal flute, an octobass or the guitar-turtle.
 The hall embraces an impressive array of instruments displayed and hosts instruments that belonged to Django Reinhardt, Frederic Chopin or Frank Zappa.

-Your ticket is an invitation for a chronological journey organized around western music of the seventeen century to the present day as well as a geographical trip through the world of music.
-Musée de la musique is located inside Cité de la Musique at 221 avenue Jean Jaurés Paris 19th.
-A metro ticket away, enjoy a fantastic visit through the musical museum with an English spoken guide.
-The museum is at Porte de Pantin metro station line 5.
+Your ticket is an invitation for a chronological journey organized around western music of the 17th century to the present day as well as a geographical trip through the world of music.
+Musée de la Musique is located inside the Cité de la Musique at 221 avenue Jean Jaurés Paris 19th.
+A metro ticket away, enjoy a fantastic visit through the musical museum with an English speaking guide.
+The museum is located at Porte de Pantin station (subway line 5).

-The museum provides interactive games for children (from 7 years on), a gamebook and a sound trip in English and French to enable them to explore the museum by themselves in a fun-filled way making it even more enjoyable for all the family.
+The museum provides interactive games for children (from 7 and up), a gamebook and a sound trip in English and French to enable them to explore the museum by themselves in a fun-filled way making it even more enjoyable for all the family.
 Other events proposed are guided tours of the museum, workshop guided-visits, musical-story-commented-visits, musical holiday camps…

 From October to April, Promenade-concerts are held every second Sunday of each month.
 Artists (musicians, dancers or actors) invade all the different areas of the museum to propose various musical activities.